SUSSEX GOP

 38th District

-RDC Michelle Parsons and Vice Chair Rick Radatovich
+RDC Michelle Parsons VRDC Rick Radatovich

 39th District